2. tk Button

 Syntax: button_widget = tk.Button(parent, overrelief="relief_type")

-Description: Sets the relief style of the button when the mouse is over it.
+Description: Sets the border style while the mouse pointer is over the button.
 Common values are "raised", "sunken", "flat", "ridge", "solid", "groove".

 Default: None